Details

 Summary

 Open redirects are one of the OWASP 2010 Top Ten vulnerabilities.
 This check looks at user-supplied input in query string parameters and POST data to identify where open redirects might be possible.
-Open redirects occur when an application allows user-supplied input (e.g. https://nottrusted.com) to control an offsite redirect.
+Open redirects occur when an application allows user-supplied input (e.g. https://nottrusted.com) to control an off-site destination.
 This is generally a pretty accurate way to find where 301 or 302 redirects could be exploited by spammers or phishing attacks.

 For example an attacker could supply a user with the following link: https://example.com/example.php?url=https://malicious.example.com.